bernardo-gomez/alma-full-record/README.md

    - get_alma_record.cfg , the configuration file.

-**get_alma_record** retrieves bibliographic and holding information from ALMA via ALMA API requests.
+**get_alma_record** retrieves bibliographic and holding information from ALMA via ALMA API requests. the item information is displayed as a "999" MARC field.